 We've tested over 14 personal blenders, and below are our recommendations for the best personal blenders.
 Check out our recommendations for the best blenders, the best blenders for smoothies, and the best blenders for under $100.

-If you want the personal blender with the best performance, go for the Ninja.
-Try the Breville if build quality is important to you and you don't mind something with slightly worse performance.
+If you want the model with the best overall performance or the one that comes with more jars, go for the Ninja.
+Try the Breville instead if you don't mind sacrificing some performance for better build quality.

 The best personal blender that we've tested in the budget category is the Ninja Nutri Ninja Pro.
 This compact model comes with three jars, including a 24-ounce jar, an 18-ounce jar, and a 12-ounce jar.
 They include matching to-go lids, so you can easily bring your blended drink with you to the gym or office.